Over 20 years of study of the Book of Revelation has opened my eyes to the order of events in the Book of Revelation

 The Two Parables in the Olivet Prophesy.

-Notice at the beginning of the parable because this will be important later, it states:
+Notice the beginning of the parable, because this will be important later, it states:

 Then the kingdom of heaven shall be likened

-And why is it so important to mention the word delayed which is located about midway through this first parable?
+And why is it so important to mention the word delayed which is located in verse 5 of this parable?
 There is a good reason why the word "delayed" is mentioned in this parable.
-And I will explain later.
+And I will explain why later.

 At The Beginning of Both Parables.

-Have you notice the difference between the beginning of both parables I've just quoted above.
+Have you noticed the difference between the beginning of both parables I've just quoted above.
 Here is how the first parable starts out:

 "Then the kingdom of heaven shall be likened to..."